piyushjain9399/projects/1_numberGuessing/README.txt

 Unix based OS (because of the '/' based file directory structure).

 V2.1:
 Making the highScore functionality working for Windows based systems as well.
-(Untested)